kukuu/system-design-architecture/system-design-framework.md

 iii.
 XSS and CSRF prevention.

+a.
+XSS Prevention: Escape/encode all user-controlled data before output and use Content Security Policy (CSP) headers

+b.
+CSRF Prevention: Implement anti-CSRF tokens in forms and use SameSite cookies

+c.
+Input Validation: Strictly validate and sanitize all user inputs on the server side

+d.
+Security Headers: Utilize HTTP security headers like X-Content-Type-Options and X-Frame-Options

 - Data Caching and CDN (Content Delivery Network):

 i.
 Redis or Varnish for caching frequently accessed data (kEY/VALUES).